whotracksme/whotracks.me/blog/static_site_generation.md

 ## 1. Generating a static site
-We figured for this problem, speed of development and richness of the ecosystem are very important, so we decided to go with Python.
+We figured that, for this problem, speed of development and richness of the ecosystem are very important, so we decided to go with Python.
 Since it's a new project, and we had no dependencies, we decided for [Python 3.6](https://docs.python.org/3.6/).